SV(M) Charts: Streaming film and TV rankings

 Preliminary data

-Weeks and titles marked incorporate preliminary data within your selected time frame.
-This means that modeled viewership is not final and may be updated within 72 hours.
+Chart weeks and titles marked incorporate preliminary data.
+This means that modeled viewership is not final and may be updated before chart publication.

 Preliminary data helps improve our accuracy for titles that air simultaneously on linear and streaming, which can result in incomplete next-day coverage.
 When this happens, we use additional days of data to differentiate signals and adjust initial figures.

-Daily chart previews may show preliminary data and rankings through the weekend.
+Daily charts for the week in progress may show preliminary data and rankings through the weekend.

 SV(M) charts rank streaming originals only.
 To include non-original or library titles, create a Ranking Report